 Navigating the Application

-You can increase your hourly sending capacity by installing our message packs.
+You can increase your hourly sending capacity by installing our message packs within the app.
 One pack is equal to a 30 message increase, and there are 10 packs to download.
 If you want to send more than 330 messages per hour, you can enable bulk sending through Nexmo.

 While the Android application is active and communicating with the website, all incoming and outgoing messages will be recorded.
 To stop recording messages, you may tap the "Active" panel to pause the application.
 You will receive an email notification if the application is paused.